Joint secretary to the Government of India: State Government(s) of India

+Union Territory of India

+A person who is empanelled as Joint Secretary in the Central Government can also hold the position of the Chief Secretary/Administrator of a Union Territory.

+International deputations

+In the Ministry of External Affairs, the posting in the rank and post of Ambassador / Deputy Chief of Mission to a Diplomatic mission begins at the rank of Joint Secretary to the Government of India in the Indian Foreign Service.
+The post of Deputy Permanent Representative of India to the UN and Official Spokesperson of the Ministry of External Affairs is a holder of this rank in federal government.

+On deputation, Joint Secretary (GOI) can hold senior positions at the United Nations, such as India's permanent representative to UNESCO, Conference on Disarmament.

 International equivalency

-The rank of Joint Secretary in Government of India is analogous and equivalent to a rank in Senior Executive Service and Senior Foreign Service in United States.
-The rank is equivalent to Assistant Under Secretary in Senior Civil Service of Her Majesty's Home Civil Service.
+The rank of Joint Secretary in Government of India is analogous and equivalent to Assistant Secretary or Under Secretary in the federal government of the United States.
+The rank is equivalent to Director in Senior Civil Service of His Majesty's Home Civil Service.

-In Pakistan, the rank is equivalent to Grade BPS-21 in post of Additional Secretary (Central)/Additional Chief Secretary (Provincial) in Central Superior Services.
+In Government of Pakistan the position would be equivalent to rank of Additional Secretary (BS-21) and Additional Secretary (Grade 3) in Government of Bangladesh.

 Emolument, accommodation and perks

-All joint secretaries to the Government of India are eligible for a diplomatic passport.
+All joint secretaries to the Government of India are entitled to a diplomatic passport.
 They are allotted Type-V (D-II and D-I) and Type-VI (C-II) apartments in areas like New Moti Bagh across Delhi by Ministry of Urban Development's Directorate of Estates.

 The salary and emolument in this rank is equivalent to Major General and equivalent ranks in Indian Armed Forces.

+Personal Staff

+All Joint Secretaries to the Government of India are entitled to an official car and a Principal Private Secretary (PPS) as a staff member while serving the post in Union Ministries of India.